grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         After an absence of a week, you see, in the distance, your new friend Rob, followed by a dozen people, and a huge white creature.
 Rob informs you that they are the old servants of the enemy tribe who decided to join you.
 The creature is called an iron golem.
 You’ve heard of it in the past, but it’s the first time you see one.
+        <br /><br />
         You get to know this group of people.
 They tell you that they have been enslaved for centuries by the Apasok tribe, in a large mansion.
 The Apasok tribe is one of the tribes created after the great battle 1000 years ago, from prison escapees.
+        <br /><br />
         Their proposal is simple, they would like to settle in an extension of your village, a sort of fortified outpost.
         They are ready for war if it comes.
 They need to train though.
 One of your soldiers is going to teach them how to fight.
+        <br /><br />
         And you, on your side, are ready to build for them.
     </blockquote>

     <h3>Objectives</h3>